 What does it cost?

-There is no charge to attend a Parenting Apart session.
-The Scottish Government supports this service through a Strategic Funding Partnership Grant.
+There is no charge to attend a Parenting Apart session thanks to funding from the Scottish Government.

 Do I need to make any preparations or bring anything with me?

 No, just come along willing to listen and we’ll provide the rest.

 After I’ve been to a Parenting Apart session, what other help is available?

 There are online skills sessions which you can access after participating in a Parenting Apart session and the pack that you get at the session includes suggestions for sources of further help.
 You may want to ask about the other support that is available, such as mediation or counselling.
 You can find out more about these services on our website.

 I don’t see my children at all at the moment.
 Can I still come to the session?